Filippo Brunelleschi: Rediscovery of antiquity (1402–1404)

-Owing to a resurgence of interest in ancient Greek and Roman culture during the Early Renaissance, artists began to hold the art of Greco-Roman antiquity in higher regard than the formal and less lifelike style of the medieval period, which was largely dominated by Byzantine art.
-However, this interest was restricted to a few scholars, writers, and philosophers before it began to influence the visual arts.
-In this period (1402–1404), Brunelleschi visited Rome (possibly with his friend, the sculptor Donatello) to study its ancient ruins.
-Donatello, like Brunelleschi, was trained as a goldsmith, and later worked in the studio of Ghiberti.
-Although the glories of Ancient Rome were a matter of popular discourse at the time, few people had actually studied the physical fabric of its ruins in any detail until Brunelleschi and Donatello.
-Brunelleschi's study of classical Roman architecture can be seen in the characteristic elements of his building designs including even lighting, the minimization of distinct architectural elements within a building, and the balancing of those elements to homogenize the space.
+During the Early Renaissance, there was a growing interest in Ancient Greece and Rome as cultural roots that were to be revived to overcome medieval times, whose art was largely dominated by Byzantine models and foreign Gothic art from the North.
+Initially this cultural interest was borne by a few scholars, writers, and philosophers.
+It later became more influential across the visual arts.
+In this period (1402–1404), Brunelleschi visited Rome, almost certainly accompanied by his younger friend, the sculptor Donatello, to study its ancient ruins.
+Donatello may have been trained as a goldsmith, like Brunelleschi, and is later accounted for working in the studio of Ghiberti.
+Although the glories of Ancient Rome were a matter of popular discourse at the time, it was a foremost literary interest, and only few people had studied the physical conditions of its architectural ruins in any detail until Brunelleschi and Donatello did so.
+Brunelleschi's study of classical Roman architecture influenced his building designs including even lighting, the minimization of distinct architectural elements within a building, and the balancing of those elements to homogenize the space.

-It is speculated that Brunelleschi developed his system of linear perspective after observing the Roman ruins.
-However, some historians dispute that he visited Rome then, given the number of projects Brunelleschi had in Florence at the time, the poverty and lack of security in Rome during that period, and the lack of evidence of the visit.
-His first definitively documented visit to Rome was in 1432.
+It has been speculated that Brunelleschi developed his system of linear perspective after observing the Roman ruins.
+However, some historians dispute that he visited Rome then, given the number of projects Brunelleschi had in Florence at the time, the poverty and lack of security in Rome during that period, and the missing evidence of the visit.
+His first definitively documented stay in Rome was in 1432.